I urge you therefore, brothers, by the mercies of God, that you present your bodies as a living sacrifice …

 — Romans 12:1

-It is not for us to begin to praise God until first we have surrendered ourselves and our sword to Christ.
+It is not for us to begin to praise God until first we have surrendered ourselves unconditionally to Christ.
 This is the army of the conquered—those that have been conquered by Christ.

 When our hearts have been won and our wills have been taken over by Christ, when the sword of our rebellion is knocked from our hands and we are brought to the ground, only then will we abandon all lesser goals and all lesser aims, and give ourselves over to the highest and the best.
 Those who are most thoroughly surrendered to Him are the greatest trophies of grace and will have the greatest victories.